-Total Alkalinity (TA) is a measurement of the total amount of 'alkali' (not to be confused with alkaline) present in the spa pool water.
+Total Alkalinity (TA) is a measurement of the total amount of 'alkali' (not to be confused with alkaline) present in the swim spa water.
 It is measured in PPM (parts per million) and is displayed on your test strips.

-The alkali act as a 'bodyguard' to your pH, helping to stabilize it by taking the brunt of any change to the water from acidic or basic substances that enter the spa pool.
+The alkali act as a 'bodyguard' to your pH, helping to stabilize it by taking the brunt of any change to the water from acidic or basic substances that enter the swim spa.